Capture the Moment!

 If you have a Canon mirrorless camera, I’d go for the Canon RF 600mm F4L IS USM Lens.
 There is a 400mm version, but I find I use my 600mm much more than my 400mm due to the extra reach.
 The L-series is the Canon’s professional range of lenses.
 They’re more expensive, but you do get what you pay for!

-If you have a Sony mirrorless camera, like me, you have a choice.
+If you have a Sony mirrorless camera, you have a choice.
 You can either buy the Sony FE 600mm F4 G Master Super Telephoto Lens or go for the extra flexibility and convenience of the Sony FE 200-600mm F5.6-6.3 G OSS Lens.
 This isn’t as fast as the prime, but it covers pretty much the whole range of focal lengths that work best for a wildlife photographer—and Matt Kloskowski swears by it!

 And by the way, if you want to wait for Sony to bring out a telephoto with a built-in teleconverter, you’ll be waiting a long time…!

 If you have a DSLR, I wouldn’t recommend spending serious money on a long lens.
-DSLRs are no longer being upgraded by the manufacturers, so it would be a gigantic waste of money to invest in a lens before switching to mirrorless.
-Mirrorless cameras now have better frame rates and customisation options plus bird and animal eye detection and tracking.
-That means there’s really no other option…
+The three main manufacturers are no longer upgrading DSLRs, let alone releasing new models, so it would be a gigantic waste of money to invest in a new lens before switching to mirrorless.

 Teleconverters